swiftlang/swift-evolution/proposals/0000-nserror-bridging.md

 (e.g., the discriminator of the enum); and the user-info dictionary is an untyped set of key-value pairs that are better expressed in Swift as data on the specific error type.

+### Bridging ``NSError`` to a new value type ``Error``

+One could introduce a new value type, ``Error``, that stores a domain, code, and user-info dictionary but provides them with value semantics.
+Doing so would make it easier to create "generic" errors that carry some information.
+However, we feel that introducing new error types in Swift is already easier than establishing a new domain and a set of codes, because a new enum type provides this information naturally in Swift.